sethgoldin/install-davinci-resolve-centos/README.md

 	1. Software selection should be `Workstation` with only `GNOME Applications` checked.
 	1. Set up DHCP
 	1. Set password for `root` account and create just one administrator account
-	1. It's possible that the CentOS installer will not show a mouse or will display windows strangely.
-It might be necessary to install via the "simple graphical interface" under the "rescue" GRUB option.
-Later, once system is installed with the GUI up and running, you'll want to [set GNOME to start automatically at boot](https://www.rootusers.com/how-to-start-gui-in-centos-7-linux/).
 1. CentOS's installation interacts with HP's UEFI in such a way as to change the boot order, so reboot, and you'll boot to the M.2 SSD with the fresh installation
 	1. Reboot and you'll boot into the M.2 SSD with the fresh installation
 	1. Accept the CentOS license